 The Tribes provide life and accidental death and dismemberment benefits to each eligible employee.
 This benefit is available for dependents as a deduction from employee payroll.

-There are voluntary life and accidental death and disability insurance companies that are authorized by the Tribes to speak with employees at designated times during the year.
+Voluntary life and accidental death and disability insurance companies are authorized by the Tribes to speak with employees at designated times during the year.
 This additional coverage is available at the expense of the employee.

-511